Broadcom/terraform-provider-luminate/README.md

 **NOTE:**

-    1. Ephemeral resources require Terraform CLI versions > 1.10

-    2. The `version` field should reference `version` field from a `luminate_site_registration_key_version` resource.
+    The `version` field should reference `version` field from a `luminate_site_registration_key_version` resource.
     This is required in order to prevent token generation during "Plan" phase.

 #### Argument Reference